 Areas of Expertise

-I work with adults who identify as neurodivergent such as ADHD, learning disabilities, giftedness, and autism.
-I provide therapy as well as Neurodiversity / executive functioning coaching.
-For more information about coaching, see below.
+I am a neurodiversity therapist and I work with adults who identify with autism, ADHD, learning disabilities, or giftedness.
+I provide therapy as well as neurodiversity / executive functioning coaching.
+For more information about coaching, please see below.

 I have worked in autism and developmental services, dual diagnosis programs, participated in program development and systems navigation, assessment/treatment teams, hospital settings, community health care, multidisciplinary health care teams, community and school counselling, and consulted to schools.

 I use an integrative approach.
 This means that I use a primary method as the foundation, in order to provide consistency in my work.
 The foundation of my work is Person-Centred Therapy.
 I am also trained in various other evidence-based modalities, which I use as appropriate based on my client’s unique needs:

 Cognitive Behaviour Therapy for Insomnia (CBT-i)

 Solution Focused Therapy